I really do love cooking, and whilst everyone else is freaking out about cooking the Christmas dinner, I am getting really excited about it!

 - 1-2 tsp soy sauce

 Step 1 – Pre heat your oven to 200C/GM7, leave your bird out of the fridge for around 30 mins as it makes it easier to get the packaging off and to spread the butter under the skin.
-I recommend cooking your bird fresh and not frozen, but you can cook Donald Russell birds frozen.
+I recommend cooking your bird fresh and not frozen.

 Step 2 – Take your crown and gently slide your fingers underneath the skin to separate it from the meat.
 Mix your butter, salt and pepper together, then take a scoop of butter in your hand and push underneath the skin.
 This will help keep your turkey nice and juicy – I’ve always thought turkey was quite a dry meat so this helps!
 Add butter to the top as well to help the skin crisp.
 Pop her in a baking try with a rack and cover with foil and cook for 1 hour.